vi/websocat/doc/clihelp.md

       --compose
           Interpret special command line arguments like `&`, `;`, '^', `(` and `)` as separators for composed scenarios mode.
 This argument must come first.

-          This allows to execute multiple subscenarios in one Websocat invocation, sequentially (;), in parallel (&) or in parallel with early exit (^).
+          This allows to execute multiple sub-scenarios in one Websocat invocation, sequentially (;), in parallel (&) or in parallel with early exit (^).
 You can also use parentheses to combine disparate operations.

       --write-file-no-overwrite
           For `writefile:` endpoint, do not overwrite existing files